Cray-HPE/docs-csm/operations/network/management_network/dell/physical_interfaces.md

 show configuration
 ```

-## Expected Results
+## Expected results

 1. The switch recognizes the transceiver without errors
-2. Administrators can enter the interface context for the port and enable it
+1. Administrators can enter the interface context for the port and enable it
-3. Administrators can establish a link with a partner
+1. Administrators can establish a link with a partner
-4. Administrators can pass traffic as expected
+1. Administrators can pass traffic as expected

 [Back to Index](../README.md)